azkiflay/ansible/README.md

 The default location for a system-wide inventory file is under "*/etc/ansible/hosts*".
 But this is not always the case, depending on the way Ansible is installed.
 For example, the "*apt*"-based installation in Ubuntu 24.04 does not create "*/etc/ansible/hosts*".
 In any case, it is recommended to maintain an inventory file for each project separately.

 Conveniently, the inventory file can be named "*inventory.ini*" or "*hosts.ini*".
-But it can be given any other valid file name.
+But it can also be given any other valid file name.
 While it is also possible to create the inventory file without any file extension, another common way to create the inventory file is as a YAML ("*.yml*") file.
 Essentially, the inventory file contains a list of hosts that the Ansible controller manages.
 Ansible can administer several hundreds and thousands of hosts.

 For for example, the following creates an inventory in the current directoy.
 ```bash